You are here because you have been searching for answers to cataract questions.

 - Cataract screening and post-operative follow up examinations may be done in Asian Hospital MOB 509 or St. Luke's Medical Center Global City MAB 217.

 - Phacoemulsification Cataract Surgery Packages are limited to surgeries performed under local anesthesia in either hospital.
 FLACS is only done in St. Luke’s.
-If sedation is requested, add 30,000 pesos to the Cataract Surgery Package.
+If conscious sedation is requested, add 30,000 pesos to the local Cataract Surgery Package.
+If general anesthesia is required, add 60,000 pesos to the local Cataract Surgery Package

 - STOP the following medications, one (1) week prior to planned cataract surgery: